gradle/gradle/platforms/core-runtime/INSTRUMENTATION.md

 ### Gradle Distribution Build Time

 At Gradle Distribution Build time we have two major parts:
-1. Declaring interceptors and generating interceptors
+1. We generate interceptors from the annotations declared in the source code
-2. Collecting Gradle API type hierarchy
+2. We collect Gradle API type hierarchy

 The first one is important for both configuration cache instrumentation and API upgrades while the second one is used just for API upgrades.
 Collecting the Gradle API type hierarchy is fully automatic, while declaring interceptors have to be done by Gradle developers.